top of page

 A COMFORTABLE PRISON

 Our world is plagued by alienation.
 We are forced into a system that takes away our ability to control our own life, and instead forces us to either become a cog in the machine or to starve and die.
-In the same sense, people are alienated from design: people have begun to see design as a thing that can solely be done by companies and super smart designer people, instead of seeing it for what it is: a part of our human expression.
+In the same sense, people are alienated from design: people see design as a thing solely done by companies and super smart designer people, instead of seeing it for what it is: human expression.

-To free ourselves from this is a two-part job: we must kill the cops of the system, and we must kill the ones in our mind.
+To free ourselves from this is a two-part job: we must break the chains of the system, and we must break the ones in our mind.

-To kill the mindcops, I take inspiration the Theatre of the Oppressed and Bertolt Brecht.
+To break the mindchains, I take inspiration from the Theatre of the Oppressed and Bertolt Brecht.
 I use heavy personal aesthetics to self-reflect and to teach class dynamics through the Verfremdungseffekt.
-By creating designs that are deeply personal that show who the designer is and what their views are, spectators can begin to question why our world is designed the way it is, and how they would improve it, turning into spect-actors.
+By creating designs that are deeply personal and show who the designer is and what their views are, we turn spectators into spect-actors who question why our world is designed the way it is, and how they would improve it.(Boal, 2019)

 I design to provoke an emotional response in the audience.
 My designs often show a vision of a world that must not be.
-Through having my designs be living stories and not static entities, people hopefully get kindled by a desire to change the stories into something more positive, and through that, realize exactly which mindcops are holding the story back from being a good one.
+Designs that are living stories and not static entities hopefully kindle desire to change the stories into something more positive, and through that, realize exactly which mindchains restrain the story from being a good one.

 I also take a lot of inspiration from performance art and Dada.
-Both of these art forms use conventionally ugly materials and expressions to tell a stronger story.
-By rejecting the myth that art and design need to be pretty, we can tell a much stronger tale.
+Both of these art forms reject the myth that art and design need to be pretty, and use conventionally ugly materials and expressions to tell a stronger story.

 Design should ultimately be a universal language for everyone to tell their own stories.
 We need to provide the means of designing to everyone, because through creating together for our own communities, we can improve our world without needing to rely on the Designer Gods to notice our plea and fix the world for us.
 Design is not an elitist profession, it is a tool of the people.